Grading

 You wish to learn more about the use of avalanche beacons and route choice in avalanche terrain.

-You have your own avalanche beacon, shovel, and probe and have trained in the use of it.
-You have knowledge of skiing in avalanche terrain and can help in an avalanche situation.
+You most likely have your own avalanche beacon, shovel, and probe and have been trained to use them.
+You also know of skiing in avalanche terrain and can help in an avalanche situation.

 Technical Ski Touring Difficulty